Adversarial Guided Diffusion Models for Adversarial Purification: Conclusion

 \section{Conclusion}

-In this paper, we propose an adversarial guided diffusion model (AGDM) for adversarial purification, which can enhance the robustness of diffusion models by a robust reverse process.
-Our innovative adversarial loss mechanism efficiently bypasses heavy computation of the entire reverse process in DMs during training and provides a practical solution to mitigate the accuracy-robustness trade-off.
-We conduct extensive experiments to empirically demonstrate that AGDM can significantly improve the robustness and generalization ability of diffusion-based purification.
+In this paper, we propose an adversarial guided diffusion model (AGDM) for adversarial purification, which can enhance the robustness power of DM-based AP by introducing adversarial guidance during the reverse process.
+We conduct extensive experiments to empirically demonstrate that AGDM is effective for simultaneously maintaining semantic information and removing the adversarial perturbations, and exhibits robust generalization against unseen attacks.

-\textbf{Limitations:} One limitation of diffusion-based adversarial purification is the time-consuming reverse process.
-In our experiments, evaluating the diffusion-based purifier against a single type of attack on 512 images requires $\sim$13.8 hours on 4-A5000 node.
-Moreover, as compared to \citet{nie2022diffusion}, our method introduces additional hyperparameters $s$ and $\lambda$, which need to be tuned in practice.
-We leave the study of utilizing our robust guidance in more advanced sampling strategies for future research.